Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/L1_test.rst

 Command to run the selected tasks for specified device.
 Valid tasks are 'CSIM', 'CSYNTH', 'COSIM', 'VIVADO_SYN', 'VIVADO_IMPL'.

-'PLATFORM_REPO_PATHS' variable is used to specify the paths in which the platform files will be searched for.
+'PLATFORM_REPO_PATHS' variable is used to specify the paths in which the platform files are searched for.

 'PLATFORM' is case-insensitive and support awk regex.
 For example: